Stevan-Zhuang/DMOJ/README.md

-Solutions for competitive programming questions from the [DMOJ](https://dmoj.ca/) site.
+Solutions for competitive programming questions on the [DMOJ](https://dmoj.ca/) site.